In this article

 Rather than focus on the decorative features of the lamp, like most other product descriptions for lamps, The Salt Lady focuses on the features that would appeal to her buyer persona the most.

-2. Focus on the Product Benefits
+2. Focus on the product benefits

 As a business owner, you are understandably excited to share all of the qualities of your products.
-You want to show that your product has the best features and most unique specs.
+You want to show that your product has the best features and the most unique specs.

 The buyer, however, is not necessarily interested in the mundane features of the product.
 Instead, they want to know how it can benefit them.